-Besides your own personal preference between the two regarding their design and appearance, there are additional things you should consider, that’s why we’ll fill you in on everything you need to know before making your final decision.
+Besides your own personal preference between the two regarding their design and appearance, there are additional things you should consider.
+We’ll fill you in on everything you need to know before making your decision.

-Some bigger ultrawide monitors feature even higher screen resolutions such as 3840×1600 and 5120×2160; the latter is considered as 5K ultrawide – kind of a combination between 4K and ultrawide.
+Some bigger ultrawide monitors feature even higher screen resolutions such as 3840×1600 and 5120×2160; the latter is considered as 5K ultrawide (and 5K2K or 2160p ultrawide) which is kind of a combination between 4K and ultrawide.

-Moving on, 4K Ultra HD resolution has 3840×2160 pixels – that’s over three million pixels more than 3440×1440 which in turn offers a more detailed and crisp image quality.
+In comparison, 4K Ultra HD resolution has 3840×2160 pixels which is over three million pixels more than 3440×1440 (the most popular ultrawide resolution).

 Ultrawide monitors are usually curved, some more aggressively than the others, but there are also some that are flat for those who are worried that the screen curvature would mess up the color accuracy or distort and blur the lines on-screen.

 Regardless, this isn’t an issue as these curved monitors are built with the above-mentioned points in mind.
 As long as you are sitting in front of the monitor, you won’t encounter any color inconsistency, however, lines will be skewed which can be inconvenient depending on what type of content creation you do.

 The ultrawide aspect ratio also provides you with more screen real estate for your spreadsheets and applications but if you want the most screen space for productivity purposes, you’d be better off with a dual 16:9 monitor setup.